MugenMicko/voron/V0/Dragon_Burner/README.md

 These have all been implemented in this public release.

+NOTE: This is a Word In Progress and so CAD files will not be available until full release

 Additional Goals:

 - Learn Fusion 360 so I can publish decent source CAD files (I've a way to go on this one, this work was done on TinkerCad)